nikzdevz/EZ-Intern-Task/README.md

 Database - SQL / NoSQL Database<br>
 Create a secure file-sharing system between two different types of users.
 For implementation -
-You need to create REST API’s for the following action.
+You need to create REST API’s for the following action.<br>
-User 1: Operation User
+User 1: Operation User<br>
 Action which could be done by an Ops User
 1. Login
 2. Upload File*